 Decide what to pack and what not to pack

-Start packing as early as possible.
+Wondering how to pack for moving house?
+Start as early as possible.
 Pack your valuables yourself and ensure they stay with you at all times!

 Pack toiletries, towels, loo paper and any other items to see you through your first 24 hours in your new property.
 Leave the rest for the movers.

 Keep all key documentation to hand just in case.

 Find out if you need insurance